shaileshbarde1977/spring-data-cassandra/readme.md

 Few steps to make this process easy for us:

- - Please use [eclipse-formatting.xml] (spring-data-cassandra/blob/master/eclipse-formatting.xml) or similar formatting for Idea with auto-save option.
+ - Please use [eclipse-formatting.xml] (eclipse-formatting.xml) or similar formatting for Idea with auto-save option.
  - Post new feature/bug on discussion [forum](http://sdc.1003000.n3.nabble.com/).
- - Create new [issue](spring-data-cassandra/issues) and use this link in the push request.
+ - Create new [issue](issues) and use this link in the push request.
  - Thank you.